TheAutumnOfRice/AutumnBridge/README.md

 User should install matlab and its python engine first.

 ## Why use AutumnBridge
+* AutumnBridge supports numpy type data, so it is very convenient to transfer data between python and Matlab.
+* AutumnBridge has easy one-line method `_E`,`_R`,`_A`,`_S` to simplify usage.
+* Based on scipy.io, AutumnBridge transfer data using `.mat` files so that it can handle almost every type of data and the transmission speed is much faster than the original API.

 ## Install
 1. Check your Matlab version and python version.
 Lower version Matlab may not be compatible with high-version python.